 #1 — You Will Be Detained and Possibly Arrested

 Officers will arrive at the scene of the shooting, but before they do anything else, they will need to immediately ascertain who presents a deadly threat to innocent life.
 They will evaluate everyone at the scene, principally you, as you’re the one whose description they got over the radio.
-If you haven’t already done so, they will order you to drop your firearm and you will likely be placed in handcuffs.
+If you haven’t already done so, they will order you to drop your firearm.
+And you will likely be placed in handcuffs.
 Though you will not necessarily be under arrest, you will be taken into police custody until they can sort out exactly what happened.
 Until they do this, they can’t proceed with anything else.

 The officers will be responding to either a “shots fired” call or a shooting that occurred during a homicide.
-Do not let the word “homicide” panic you; “homicide” just means that one person was responsible for the death of another person — nothing more and nothing less.
+Do not let the word “homicide” panic you.
+“Homicide” just means that one person was responsible for the death of another person — nothing more and nothing less.
 In all likelihood, the police will be taking your gun as evidence in the investigation of this shooting or homicide.
 Again, do not let the word “evidence” rattle you.
 As long as you acted in self-defense and were in fear for the loss of innocent life, you will be able to work with an attorney to vindicate your actions.

 Responding law enforcement officers will ask you a lot of questions.
 They will demand to know what happened that led to you shooting another person.
-They will demand to know if you are alone, and they will demand to know what led up to you discharging your firearm.
+They will demand to know if you are alone.
+And they will demand to know what led up to you discharging your firearm.

 Though it can be extremely tempting to tell them everything that comes to mind, you have to be very careful.
-Those officers will be interacting with you the same way they interact with everyone they put in handcuffs: as a suspect.
-They will be trying to get you to say as much as possible before you invoke your right to remain silent without an attorney present.
-Never forget that the Fifth Amendment was not included in our Constitution to defend guilty people; the Fifth Amendment was included to protect innocent people.
+Those officers will interact with you as they interact with everyone put in handcuffs: as a suspect.
+They will be trying to get you to say as much as possible before you invoke your right to remain silent.
+Never forget that the Fifth Amendment was not included in our Constitution to defend guilty people.
+It was included to protect innocent people.